Codigami/CFAlertViewController/README.md

 ```

 ##### Callback
-A block (of type CFAlertActionHandlerBlock) gets called when action is tapped.
+A block (of type CFAlertActionHandlerBlock) gets invoked when action is tapped.

+##### License
+This code is distributed under the terms and conditions of the MIT license.